 You can help put to rest the myth that religion and science must be in conflict by sharing news about the work so many clergy are doing.
 And, if you’re a member of the clergy, you can join the efforts of Clergy Letter Project members by signing one of our Clergy Letters as well as our Climate Crisis Letter.
 If you’re not a clergy member, you can encourage those who are to sign on.
 Whether you want to add your signature or not, simply drop me a note (firstname.lastname@example.org) and I’ll add you to our mailing list so you can receive our monthly newsletter.

-Michael Zimmerman, the founder and executive director of The Clergy Letter Project, earned a Ph.D. in biology from Washington University in St. Louis.
+Michael Zimmerman is the founder and executive director of The Clergy Letter Project, an organization designed to demonstrate that religious leaders are fully comfortable with both their faith and science, earned a Ph.D. in biology from Washington University in St. Louis.
+He has worked as a biology professor and senior academic administrator at a number of institutions of higher education in the United States.